fabioesilveira/Back-end-FAST-FUEL/README.md

  ## Testing

-The project includes unit tests using **Jest** to validate backend utilities and business logic.
+The project includes automated backend tests using **Jest and Supertest** to validate API endpoints, backend utilities, and core business logic.

+Tests run automatically through **GitHub Actions** on pushes and pull requests before deployment.

 Run tests with: